apacheignite/documentation/sql/sql-performance-and-debugging.md

 [/block]
 There are few common pitfalls that should be considered when running SQL queries.

 1. If the query is using **OR** operator, then it may use indexes not the way you would expect.
 For example, for the query `select name from Person where sex='M' and (age = 20 or age = 30)`, index on field `age` will not be used even if it is obviously more selective than index on field `sex` and thus is preferable.
-To workaround this issue you have to rewrite the query with UNION ALL (notice that UNION without ALL will return DISTINCT rows, which will change query semantics and introduce additional performance penalty) like `select name from Person where sex='M' and age = 20
+To workaround this issue, you have to rewrite the query with UNION ALL (notice that UNION without ALL will return DISTINCT rows, which will change query semantics and introduce additional performance penalty) like `select name from Person where sex='M' and age = 20
 UNION ALL
 select name from Person where sex='M' and age = 30`.
 This way indexes will be used correctly.